What sharia law means, and how it is understood throughout the world

 Myth: Sharia law is focused on punishments such as stoning for adultery and cutting off a hand for theft.

 Reality: Sharia is traditionally divided into ibadah, which means ritual worship, and fiqh, which means jurisprudence of transactions.
 Hudood, or punishments, represent just about 10 percent of any fiqh book.
 The medieval punishments so often held up as illustrative of Sharia are almost never implemented in any modern state.

 Myth: Muslims throughout the world want Sharia law to be the civil law of the land.

 Reality: Most Muslims, like devout members of any faith group, would like to see basic moral principles of their religion such as prescriptions against violent crime or care for the needy reflected in public policy.
 But, for the most part, Muslims in countries where they are a minority just seek freedom to practice their faith.
 And where they are a majority there are great differences of opinion on the application of Sharia to public laws.

 What is and has been true for other belief systems throughout history, from the promotion of atheism in China and secularism in France to preferential treatment for Catholicism in much of Latin America and Orthodox Christianity in Russia, is also true for Islam: The relation between faith and public life is evolving.

 Consider how issues of Sharia are particular to the different national circumstances in which they arise.

-Algeria: The nation is still recovering from the more than 300,000 lives and billions of dollars lost in the “dirty war” of the 1990s sparked by a military coup that overturned the election of groups seeking the application of Sharia law.
+dirty war of the 1990s sparked by a military coup that overturned the election of groups seeking the application of Sharia law.

 There are still armed people in some mountain areas of Algeria fighting for the same cause.
 And heated debates about Sharia continue in the public arena between religious and secular parties.